-3D Printing, also known as additive manufacturing, is a disruptive technology that will change the way you think about producing parts.
-ASTM International (American Society for Testing and Materials) defines Additive Manufacturing as the “process of joining materials to make objects from 3D model data, usually layer upon layer, as opposed to subtractive manufacturing methodologies.
-Synonyms: additive fabrication, additive processes, additive techniques, additive layer manufacturing, layer manufacturing and freeform fabrication.”
-In simple terms, it is a new manufacturing method that goes from CAD to part in one step.
+UAM combines the advantages of additive and subtractive fabrication approaches to allow complex 3D parts to be formed with high dimensional accuracy and smooth surfaces, including objects with complex internal passageways.
+ASTM International (American Society for Testing and Materials) defines Additive Manufacturing as the “process of joining materials to make objects from 3D model data usually layer upon layer, as opposed to subtractive manufacturing methodologies much like CNC milling.”
+Synonyms include: additive fabrication, additive processes, additive techniques, additive layer manufacturing, layer manufacturing and free-form fabrication.